smudgeapp/study-various/imageresize/README.md

 **Resize**

-Image resize width and height have to be specified before loading the image, otherwise it won't work.
+Image resize width and height have to be specified before loading the image, otherwise it will load the image as is.

-If no width and height is specified, image is loaded as is.

 **Rotate**